KaiserWilhelm23/PIP-Manager-App/README.md

 - Upgrading packages (Installing if they are not already)
 - Uninstalling packages
 - Upgrading pip
-- test importing.
+- Test Importing.
 (If the module is not on your machine it will auto download.)

 This app will not open with a console nore will it show a console while Installing, upgrading or uninstalling.
 It will show errors if one occurs.
 Please tell me if there are any issues